knpuniversity/oauth2-client-bundle/README.md

 <a name="client-downloader-table"></a>

-Choose the one you want from this list and install it via Composer:

 | OAuth2 Provider                                              | Install                                  |
 | ------------------------------------------------------------ | ---------------------------------------- |
 | [Facebook](https://github.com/thephpleague/oauth2-facebook)  | composer require league/oauth2-facebook  |